stone-payments/stoneco-guidelines/cloud/aws/README.md

 #### Define Retention Period

 SQS automatically deletes messages that have been in a queue for more than maximum message retention period.
 In some use cases, messages are no longer useful few minutes after they are send to queue.
 Set a short retention period ( like 5 minutes ) is a good practice to reduce polling of not useful messages.

 ---
+### RDS

+Amazon Relational Database Service (Amazon RDS) offers a distributed relational database running in the cloud that you can easily set up , operate and scale also provides cost-efficient , resizable capacity and manage common database administration tasks.

+---